-The containment phase of your IR plan includes stopping the incident, preserving evidence, collecting critical information, and reducing the impact on business operations.The eradication phase involves patching and mitigating the entry point to ensure the attacker cannot regain access.
+The containment phase of your Incident Response plan includes stopping the incident, preserving evidence, collecting critical information, and reducing the impact on business operations.The eradication phase involves patching and mitigating the entry point to ensure the attacker cannot regain access.

 The response phase of your IR plan involves your entire list of key stakeholders.
 This phase has all hands on deck because this is the crux of your IR plan when communicating the incident externally and with other internal departments.

-The recovery phase of your IR plan involves returning operations to normal and conducting a post-breach investigation.
+The recovery phase of your Incident Response plan involves returning operations to normal and conducting a post-breach investigation.
 Review and report on what happened, the root cause, and what could have been improved.
 This can reduce the time and likelihood of another incident.